Snowden tells life story and why he leaked in new memoir

 He came of age as the Internet evolved from an obscure government computer network and describes how a youthful fascination with technology — as a child, he took apart and reassembled a Nintendo console and, as a teenager, hacked the Los Alamos nuclear laboratory network — eventually led him to a career as an NSA contractor, where he observed high-tech spy powers with increasing revulsion.

 Analysts used the government’s collection powers to read the emails of current and former lovers and stalk them online, he writes.

 One particular program the NSA called XKEYSCORE allowed the government to scour the recent Internet history of average Americans.
-He says he learned through that program that nearly everyone who’s been online has at least two things in common: They’ve all watched pornography at one time, and they’ve all stored videos and pictures of their family.
+He says he learned through that program that nearly everyone who’s been online has at least two things in common: They’ve all watched pornography at one time or another, and they’ve all stored videos and pictures of their family.

 “This was true,” he writes, “for virtually everyone of every gender, ethnicity, race, and age — from the meanest terrorist to the nicest senior citizen, who might be the meanest terrorist’s grandparent, or parent, or cousin.”

-He struggled to share his concerns with the girlfriend, who joined him in Russia and is now his wife.
+He struggled to share his concerns with his girlfriend, who joined him in Russia and is now his wife.

 “I couldn’t tell her that my former co-workers at the NSA could target her for surveillance and read the love poems she texted me.
 I couldn’t tell her that they could access all the photos she took — not just the public photos, but the intimate ones,” he writes.
 “I couldn’t tell her that her information was being collected, that everyone’s information was being collected, which was tantamount to a government threat: If you ever get out of line, we’ll use your private life against you.”